jbougaev/jbougaev.github.io/second-guidline.md

     media that presents no more information than is already presented in text (directly or via text alternatives).
 Media alternatives for text may be audio-only, video-only (including sign-language video), or audio-video.

+- **alternative for time-based media**

+    document including correctly sequenced text descriptions of time-based visual and auditory information and providing a means for achieving the outcomes of any time-based interaction

 [source](https://www.w3.org/WAI/WCAG21/Understanding/time-based-media)

 </div>